TRISA Executive Summary

 3. Originator sends the blockchain transaction

 4. Originator sends transaction ID plus the previously registered ID to the beneficiary

 This flow is asynchronous, but it is unclear when exactly the Travel Rule information is exchanged.

 TRISA positions itself as being an interoperability layer between other protocols and solutions, but it is unclear how and if that works.

 Although TRISA managed to get a lot of attention in its earlier days, it only partially solves the FATF Travel Rule challenge.
 With two centralized components (the certificate authority and the directory), it also doesn't fulfil our requirements to keep the crypto ecosystem open and decentralized.
-Additionally, TRISA depends on information from chain analysis companies, which is not required for VASP-to-VASP transactions using TRP or OpenVASP.
+Additionally, TRISA depends on information from chain analysis companies, which is not required for VASP-to-VASP transactions using the Travel Rule Protocol (TRP) or OpenVASP.